satc-aspiring-pi-workshop-2023/satc-aspiring-pi-workshop-2023.github.io/schedule.md

   * 8:30am : Arrival, Breakfast, and Registration

   * 9:00 : Opening remarks
-     * Adam Aviv and Rachel Greendstadt will welcome everyoen to the event
+     * Adam Aviv and Rachel Greendstadt will welcome everyone to the event

   * 9:15 : Introductions and Icebreakers
      * We will go around the room and do introductions, and break up into groups for a icebreaker activity